Retinal artery occlusion (RAO) is an eye emergency and causes sudden vision loss in over 2 people per 100,000 every year.

 If you experience any sudden loss of vision, schedule an appointment with an eye doctor near you who can evaluate your eyes and vision.

-A person suspected of having sudden vision loss or any retinal condition should be taken to the emergency room or to a primary care physician as soon as possible.
+A person suspected of having sudden vision loss or any retinal condition should be rushed to the nearest emergency room or to a primary care physician as soon as possible.

 Branch Retinal Vein Occlusion »